 - Video tour of your restaurant

-- A behind-the-scenes video of what goes on in the kitchen
+- A behind-the-scenes video of what goes on in your kitchen

-If these ideas seem like too much at one time, try sticking to one concept and committing and owning the process.
-The end goal is to drive customers – new and old – to your restaurant through the photos you post online.
+Try sticking to concepts that fit your brand and commit to owning the process.
+The end goal is to drive customers – new and old – to your restaurant with your photos and unique content.

 3. Spend Money Where You’ll Make Money

 Restaurants should set aside investment in tech and data when determining their business plan and marketing budget.